-TENS treatment has been used to treat thing such as:
+TENS treatment has been used for conditions like:

 Back and neck pain

-You can purchase the units without a prescription and many are very affordable.
-Their price ranges from less than $100 to some more expensive ones that can cost more than $500.
+Cost: You can purchase TENS units without a prescription and many are very affordable.
+Prices generally range from less than $100 to some of the more expensive ones that can cost over $500.

-Safety: TENS is generally pretty safe, but it does have some risks associated with its use.
+Safety: TENS units are generally pretty safe to use, but they do carry some risks associated with their use.
 If the electrical current is too high, or if the electrodes are placed on the wrong part of the body, the skin can get burned or irritated.

-Pain relief: Sadly, pain relief is only experienced while the device is in use.
-Because it doesn’t treat the underlying cause of the pain, as soon as you stop using the device, the pain will return.
-This means that you have to use the device a lot if you are a chronic pain sufferer.
-This brings us to our next point.
+Pain relief: Sadly, pain relief is often only experienced while the device is in use.
+Because TENS doesn’t actually treat the underlying cause of the pain, as soon as you stop using the device, the pain generally returns.
+This means that if you are a chronic pain sufferer, you may find yourself needing to use the device a lot.